aylindaiana/aylindaiana/README.md

 ### SOBRE MÍ:

-- 🔭 I’m practicing C# and .Net
+- 🔭 I’m practicing C# and .Net.
 - 🌱 I’m currently open to work!
-- 💬 Thinking in new ideas with games and study hacks
+- 💬 Thinking in new ideas with games and study hacks.
 - 📫 How to reach mein aylindaianapaniagua@gmail.com
-- ⚡ Fun fact my first model after a shakebrake
+- ⚡ Fun fact my first model after a shakebrake.

  ## Tecnologías: